-Revenue for the Automobile Manufacturing industry is expected to total $440.2 billion in 2012, up 10.1% from 2011.
-Industry revenue has been increasing at an annualized rate of 20.3% during the past five years, driven by rising domestic demand across urban and rural areas, and increasing exports.
+Revenue for the Automobile Manufacturing industry is expected to total $559.8 billion in 2014, up 11.3% from 2013.
+Industry revenue has been increasing at an annualized rate of 14.2% during the past five years, driven by rising domestic demand across urban and rural areas and increasing exports.

 Industry Report - Industry Investment Chapter

-For every dollar spent on wages, about 37 cents are invested in capital.
+For every dollar spent on labor (including wages and management fees), about 39 cents are invested in capital in this industry.
 This reflects the high level of capital tied up in manufacturing equipment.